WangYuzhe/batch_process_ICESat_h5data/README.md

 2. Run "read_h5_write_csv.m" in MATLAB.
 This will read the information from .H5 data and save them as csv files;

 3. Run "convert_csv2shp.py" in python editor provided by ArcGIS.
-This  will convert csv files to shape files geocoded in WGS84;
+This  will convert csv files to shapefiles geocoded in WGS84;

 4. Run "project_wgs2utm.py" in python editor provided by ArcGIS.
 This will project the shape files using UTM coordinates.